100-meter dash workouts

+Training for pure speed is not conditioning.
 Training for pure speed is not high volume tempo running workouts.
+And training for pure speed is not running through an agility ladder.

+While all of those modalities have their own time and place in various training programs, they have no value for a sprinter.
 If you are a sprinter, the workouts below will have you on the pathway to lowering your time and burning your competition in the 100-meter dash.
+Always remember that in sprinting, a little goes a long way.

-Sample Speed Workout For The 100m
+Sample Speed Workout For The 100-Meter Dash

 The first of my 100-meter dash workouts is a dual-purpose training session.

+This means that you will be training acceleration and maximum velocity in the same workout.
 Acceleration is how fast it takes you to reach your top speed.
 Maximum velocity is the fastest speed that you can possibly reach.

 1) Perform a dynamic sprinter warm-up before you begin.
 You can check out the video below to see what you should do to prepare for sprinting.